Pruworks is a seamless digital platform helping SMEs grow their business as well as attract and retain talents.

 “SMEs are an underserved market in need of such solutions catered to their size and budget.
 Many SMEs do not even offer insurance to their employees or have dedicated HR functions looking after employee benefits and engagement.
 These are must-haves in the modern workplace,” explained Dennis Ng, Prudential’s Regional Head of Enterprise Strategy.

-Pruworks is the first product of its kind ever offered by an insurer in Singapore.
-This one-stop digital shop gives business owners, HR teams and employees easy and convenient access to insurance, employee benefits and business solutions in one seamless digital experience.
+Pruworks is the first platform of its kind ever offered by an insurer in Singapore.
+This one-stop digital shop gives business owners, HR teams and employees easy and convenient access to insurance, employee benefits and business solutions through a seamless digital experience.
 This innovative system allows for easy tracking of insurance claims and employee benefits online as well as access to value-added services such as financing options or wellness programmes.

 Responding to market needs

-A survey conducted by Prudential Singapore in April 2018 revealed that more than 50% of SMEs do not have group life insurance,1 whilst up to 43% do not have group medical insurance.
+A survey conducted by Prudential Singapore in April 2018 revealed that more than 50% of SMEs do not have group life insurance1, while up to 43% do not have group medical insurance.
 SMEs surveyed said insurance plans were too expensive for their small company size and that employee benefits were not a priority.
-This is an alarming trend, given that SMEs make up more than 99% of businesses and employ up to 65% of the workforce in the country, according to the Department of Statistics Singapore.
+This is an alarming trend, given that SMEs make up more than 99% of businesses and employ up to 65% of the workforce in the country.2

 “This is why we have partnered business associations and technology companies to bring a range of services that are convenient and cost-effective for SMEs in a single digital platform,” said Ng.